goaura/ven-orb/README.md

 | patch     | Issue a x.x.1 incremented release|
 | skip      | Do not issue a release|

-Example: `[semver:major]`

-* Squash and merge.
-Ensure the semver tag is preserved and entered as a part of the commit message.
-* On merge, after manual approval, the orb will automatically be published to the Orb Registry.

 Example commit message:

 ```